overturetool/overturetool.github.io/_workshops/15th-Overture-Workshop.md

 ### Important Dates

-* 17 July 2017: submission of abstracts of papers (at Easychair, subject to confirmation)
+* 17 July 2017: submission of abstracts of papers (at <https://easychair.org/conferences/?conf=overture15>)
 * 24 July 2017: submission deadline for papers (PDF only, please)
 * 21 August 2017: notification to authors
 * 11 September 2017: final version of papers due